Lukter/adsb-ghost/README.md

 * *Ghost aircraft*
 * *Util package with common functions*

+## Requirements

+1. python >= 2.7
+2. GNU Radio

+## Running project

+In order to test, there is some options:

+### Tx and Rx together
+1. To test the entire system in simulation environment, you can set tx grc and rx grc in the same project and connect the blocks.
+2. It's possible to use a HackRF + TX to run transmissor in a host and RTLSDR dongle + RX in another hostname.
+This well you can see real data with noise.

+### Tx
+1. Use tx project in simulation environment and set a sink block in the end of the system.
+This way you can see transmited data
+2. Use tx project with HackRF to send real data and in another host, use RTL SDR dongle and run dump1090.

+### RX

+1. Use tx project in simulation environment and set a source block in the end of the system.
+This way you can see how data is processed.
+2. Use rx project with RTL SDR and wait real airplanes send ADS-B packets.

 ## ADS-B GHOST
 This project consists in the implementation of a ghost aircraft, simulating a real one.
 This aircraft use an ADS-B (Automatic dependent surveillance-broadcast).